nAYANko/TryHackMe-AoC/Day3.md

 Now we move onto the challenge,

 First we visit the machine IP, http://10.10.20.138:8000/ , it takes a 3 digit pin with a character set 0123456789ABCDEF, on inspecting the page we can fnd out the HTML method used, login page url, and the name assigned to the pin.
+In other words, the main login page http://10.10.20.138:8000/pin.php receives the input from the user and sends it to /login.php using the name pin.

 ![VirtualBox_Ayan_21_12_2023_19_38_06](https://github.com/nAYANko/TryHackMe-AoC/assets/147973815/4938c5ea-40f4-4b90-bafd-459d389cd756)